fiinix/fiinix.github.io/_posts/2015/april/2015-04-12-web-in-the-woods.md

 layout: post
 title: "Web in the Woods"
 date: 2015-04-12 T 13:00 UTC
-tags : [Accessibility, Conference, "Web in the Woods", Camping]
+tags : [Accessibility, Conferences, "Web in the Woods"]
-category: professional
+category: Industry
 excerpt: In which I talk about talking.
 In the woods.
 With a fire and everything.
 color: "#2E8B57"
 color2: "#F79337"